 All this Jaune had learnt from his father; king-high bastard though the latter was, he knew how to fight, and Jaune had, like a man dying of thirst, drank in every last bit of skill his old man was willing to impart, even as he hated that –

 Jaune terminated that line of thought.
 He was brooding, he realized, and such a thing was useless at best and counter-productive at worst.
 If he had time to sulk, he could well practise more.

 He continued running through his technique drills.
 At the most basic level, they were just step-by-step manuals to winning a fight under specific circumstances.
 The core ones he had already completed focused on the expected timing of attacks and countering accordingly – while the others he now worked through addressed other variables like the number of opponents or the level of technological sophistication involved.
-Fighting one person was different from fighting a pair, or from fighting a group of three people; and duelling someone wielding a modern mecha-shift weapon posed a different challenge from fighting a person using full plate armour and an illegal aura-piercing Anra steel blade, or from battling a backwoods huntsman still resorting to stabbing dust crystals into their own body.
+Fighting one person was different from fighting a pair, or from fighting a group of three people; and duelling someone wielding a modern mecha-shift weapon posed a different challenge from fighting a person using old-school Mistralian fire spears, or from battling a backwoods huntsman still resorting to stabbing dust crystals into their own body.

 By the time he was done with his drills, Jaune was sweating heavily.
 The cool night air helped, somewhat, but still he considered pulling off his shirt and risking a cold, when –

 The sound of clapping, cool and precise like the man from which it emanated, broke the silence of the night.

 Jaune turned, and upon seeing the silver-haired man in shaded eyeglasses standing not a dozen feet away, had to actively force himself not to flinch.